avs-smart-screen-sdk-workshop/avs-smart-screen-sdk-workshop.github.io/_posts/2012-12-19-7-talk-to-alexa.md

 * Say "Alexa", then ask "What's the weather in Las Vegas?"
 Note how instead of just hearing today's weather over the speaker, you also get a 5 day forecast visually as a bonus!

 * Say "Alexa", then say "Play Katy Perry on TuneIn."
-You get album art and transport controls (try clicking "next"!)
+You get album art and transport controls (try clicking "next" or "pause")!

 * Say "Alexa", then say "Add Milk, Eggs, Bread and Orange Juice to my shopping list."
 You get a visual confirmation of how your list is shaping up, and if you fill up your list you can browse by using the scroll wheel (or if you had a touchscreen, a swipe)

-* Say "Alexa", then say "Who is Angela Merkel?"
+* Say "Alexa", then say "How tall is Mount Everest?"
 Wikipedia provides a nice picture for your screen and some extra stats.
 A picture is worth a thousand words!

 ### Try a Multi-Turn interaction